Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

 ![RTCOutput](images/comprenderoutput.jpg)
 4. Create a new `Render Target` following the instructions as above (in the `OWL Cinecam` section).
 Name your `Output` and ensure it is `Enabled`
 ![CompRTarget](images/comprendertarget.jpg)
-5. Now if you go to your `Spout Sender Manager`you can create a new `Array Element` using your new Render Target for your _Composure_ output and stream it wherever you like.
+5. Now if you go to your `Spout Sender Manager` you can create a new `Array Element` using your new Render Target for your `Composure` output and stream it wherever you like.
 ![CompSender](images/compspoutsender.jpg)

 ### Composure Spout Input
-- You can also input live-video to Composure using Spout, which helps if you want to route capture cards that are unrecognised by Unreal Engine through OBS Studio.
+- You can also input live-video to `Composure` using `Spout`, which helps if you want to route capture cards that are unrecognised by Unreal through `OBS Studio`.
-- Because Spout is zero-latency/ compression you won't lose video quality or frames.
+- Because `Spout` is zero-latency/ compression you won't lose video quality or frames.

 1. Follow the [Unreal Composure guide here](https://docs.unrealengine.com/en-US/WorkingWithMedia/Composure/QuickStart/index.html) (or a similar video guide) to create your comp.
 2. Create a your video input using the `Spout Receiver Manager` as described above so that it is streaming into Unreal as a `Render Target`.